markroyer/python-server-check/README.md

 # python-server-check

 A simple Python script to see if a server is still alive.
-If the server does not respond after 10 ping attempts, the script will email recipients indicated in the script.
+If the server does not respond after a specified number of attempts (default: 10), the script will email recipients indicated in the script.

 ## Requirements